apache/nuttx/net/sixlowpan/README.txt

 Fragmentation Headers
 ---------------------
-A fragment header is placed at the beginning of the outgoing packet just after the FCF when the payload is too large to fit in a single IEEE 802.15.4 frame.
+A fragment header is placed at the beginning of the outgoing packet just after the MAC when the payload is too large to fit in a single IEEE 802.15.4 frame.
 The fragment header contains three fields: Datagram size, datagram tag and datagram offset.